Skip to Content

 Having said that, most women complain of pain in their breast after the end of ovulation.
 This also happens because of the effect of progesterone.

-So, if you get this type of pain with an increase in breast size, ovulation is over, and you are now preparing for your next period.
+So, if you get this type of pain with an increase in breast size, ovulation is over, and your body is now preparing for your next period (or, in some cycles, an early pregnancy).

 The position of your cervix after ovulation is another sign ovulation is over.
-During ovulation, you will notice your cervix disappears or, you may find that its located high up in your vaginal canal and soft.
+During ovulation, you will notice your cervix “disappears” or you may find that it is located high up in your vaginal canal, feels soft, and the opening is slightly more open.

-After ovulation ends, the cervix feels a little more hard and low in the vagina.
+After ovulation ends, the cervix usually feels a little more hard (firm) and low in the vagina, and the opening closes again.

-Another easy way to know if you’ve ovulated is by checking regularly your basal body temperature.
+Another way to know if you’ve ovulated is by regularly checking your basal body temperature.
 Your basal temperature simply means the temperature of your body before any activity.

 In other words, your body temperature just after sleep before embarking on your daily activities or getting up from the bed.

-Now, to simply identify your post ovulation period, you must check every morning for at least three months.
+Now, to simply identify your post-ovulation period, you must check every morning and record it on a chart for at least three months.

-If you see this spike in your BBT chart in the middle of your menstrual cycle, it means you’ve ovulated.
-After this point, it is unlikely you will get pregnant after unprotected intercourse.
+If you see this sustained upward shift in your BBT chart in the middle of your menstrual cycle, it means you have already ovulated.
+After this point, it is very unlikely you will get pregnant from sex that happens later in that same cycle — as long as ovulation really has already occurred.
+Remember though, temperature charting tells you ovulation after it has happened, and it must be done carefully to be useful.